Uberi/University-Notes/PHIL110A/PHIL110A.md

 Truth is a difficult thing to define.
 There are two main theories of truth:

-* Correspondence: a belief is true if it accurately corresponds to something in the world.
+* **Correspondence**: a belief is true if it accurately corresponds to something in the world.
     * Some issues would be:
         * How do we know they accurately map onto the world?
         * How do we know there is a world?